Counting Subgraphs in Somewhere Dense Graphs: Counting Induced Subgraphs

-\begin{corollary}[Theorem~\ref{thm:intro_is}, restated] Let $\mathcal{G}$ be a monotone class of graphs and assume that ETH is true.
+We can finally prove Theorem~\ref{thm:intro_is} as a simple corollary. \begin{corollary}[Theorem~\ref{thm:intro_is}, restated] Let $\mathcal{G}$ be a monotone class of graphs and assume that ETH holds.
 Then $\#\is(\mathcal{G})$ is fixed-parameter tractable if and only if $\mathcal{G}$ is nowhere dense.
-In particular, if $\mathcal{G}$ is nowhere dense, the problem can be solved in time $f(k)\cdot|V(G)|^{1+o(1)}$ for some computable function~$f$.
-Otherwise, there is no function $f$ for which the problem can be solved in time $f(k)\cdot |G|^{o(k/\log k)}$. \end{corollary} \begin{proof} Follows by Theorem~\ref{thm:sparsity} and Theorem~\ref{thm:main_is}. \end{proof}
+In particular, if $\mathcal{G}$ is nowhere dense then $\#\is(\mathcal{G})$ can be solved in time $f(k)\cdot|V(G)|^{1+o(1)}$ for some computable function~$f$; otherwise $\#\is(\mathcal{G})$ cannot be solved in time $f(k)\cdot |G|^{o(k/\log k)}$ for any function $f$. \end{corollary} \begin{proof} Immediate by Theorem~\ref{thm:sparsity} and Theorem~\ref{thm:main_is}. \end{proof}

-Corollary~\ref{xxxIS} cannot be strengthened to achieve polynomial time tractability of the problem $\#\is(\mathcal{G})$ for nowhere dense and monotone $\mathcal{G}$, unless $\#\mathrm{P}=\mathrm{P}$: Clearly, there is a polynomial-time Turing-reduction from the $\#\mathrm{P}$-hard problem of counting independent sets in graphs of degree at most $3$~\cite{Greenhill00}, which constitutes a monotone and nowhere dense class of graphs.
+We conclude with a remark. \begin{remark} Corollary~\ref{xxxIS} cannot be strengthened to polynomial-time tractability of $\#\is(\mathcal{G})$ when $\mathcal{G}$ is nowhere dense and monotone, unless $\#\mathrm{P}=\mathrm{P}$: graphs of degree at most $3$ form such a class, yet counting independent sets in them is $\#\mathrm{P}$-hard~\cite{Greenhill00}. \end{remark}